Trendy

 The short answer is this: Male frogs croak after it rains because they’re trying to attract a mate.
 Rain creates the optimal conditions for the females to lay eggs in fresh pools of water.

-READ: How do you open the trunk on a remote?
+READ: How do you determine a defined relationship?

 How to stop tree frogs from croaking?